 Principles of Consolidation.
-The Company's consolidated financial statements include the assets, liabilities and operating results of majority-owned subsidiaries and other subsidiaries controlled by the Company.
+The Company's consolidated financial statements include the assets, liabilities and operating results of majority-owned subsidiaries.
 The ownership of the other interest holders of consolidated subsidiaries is reflected as minority interest and is not significant.
 All significant intercompany accounts and transactions have been eliminated.
 The Company's foreign subsidiaries are included in the consolidated financial statements one month in arrears to facilitate the timely inclusion of such entities in the Company's consolidated financial statements.
-The Company does not have any investments in entities it believes are variable interest entities for which the Company is the primary beneficiary.

 The Company deconsolidated the Vésper Operating Companies during the first quarter of fiscal 2004 as a result of their sale in December 2003 and TowerCo during the second quarter of fiscal 2004 as a result of its sale in March 2004 (Note 10).
 Results of operations and cash flows related to the Vésper Operating Companies and TowerCo are presented as discontinued operations.
-The Company's statements of operations and cash flows for all prior periods have been adjusted to present the discontinued operations.

 Royalty Revenues.
-The Company licenses rights to use portions of its intellectual property portfolio, which includes certain patent rights essential to and/or useful in the manufacture and sale of CDMA, or Code Division Multiple Access, (including, without limitation, cdmaOne, CDMA2000, 1X/1xEV-DV, TD-SCDMA and WCDMA) products.
+The Company licenses rights to use portions of its intellectual property portfolio, which includes certain patent rights essential to and/or useful in the manufacture and sale of CDMA, or Code Division Multiple Access, (including, without limitation, all versions of cdmaOne, CDMA2000, TD-SCDMA, WCDMA and their derivatives) products.
 The Company earns royalties on such licensed CDMA products sold worldwide by its licensees at the time that the licensees' sales occur.
 The Company's licensees, however, do not report and pay royalties owed for sales in any given quarter until after the conclusion of that quarter, and, in some instances, although royalties are reported quarterly, payment is on a semi-annual basis.
 During the periods preceding the fourth quarter of fiscal 2004, the Company estimated and recorded the royalty revenues earned for sales by certain licensees (the Estimated Licensees) in the quarter in which such sales occurred, but only when reasonable estimates of such amounts could be made.
 Not all royalties earned were recorded based on estimates.
-Once royalty reports were received from the Estimated Licensees, the variance between such reports and the estimate was recorded as royalty revenue in the quarter in which the reports were received, i.e. in most cases, the quarter subsequent to the quarter in which the estimated royalties were recorded as revenue.
+Once royalty reports were received from the Estimated Licensees, the variance between such reports and the estimate was recorded as royalty revenues in the quarter in which the reports were received, i.e. in most cases, the quarter subsequent to the quarter in which the estimated royalties were recorded as revenues.

-Starting in the fourth quarter of fiscal 2004, the Company determined that, due to escalating business trends, the Company no longer had the ability to reliably estimate royalty revenues from the Estimated Licensees.
-These escalating trends included the commercial launches and global expansion of WCDMA networks, changes in market share among licensees due to increased global competition and increased variability in the integrated circuit and finished product inventories of licensees.
-Starting in the fourth quarter of fiscal 2004, the Company began recognizing revenues for a quarter solely based on royalties reported by licensees during such quarter.
-The change in the timing of recognizing royalty revenue was made prospectively and had the initial one-time effect of reducing royalty revenues recorded in the fourth quarter of fiscal 2004.
-Accordingly, the Company did not estimate royalty revenues earned in the first quarter of fiscal 2005.
-Total royalties reported by external licensees were \$349 million and \$253 million in the first quarters of fiscal 2004, respectively.
+Starting in the fourth quarter of fiscal 2004, the Company determined that, due to escalating and changing business trends, the Company no longer had the ability to reliably estimate royalty revenues from the Estimated Licensees.
+These escalating and changing trends included the commercial launches and global expansion of WCDMA networks, changes in market share among licensees due to increased global competition, and increased variability in the integrated circuit and finished product inventories of licensees.
+Starting in the fourth quarter of fiscal 2004, the Company began recognizing royalty revenues for a quarter solely based on royalties reported by licensees during such quarter.
+The change in the timing of recognizing royalty revenues was made prospectively and had the initial one-time effect of reducing royalty revenues recorded in the fourth quarter of fiscal 2004.
+Accordingly, the Company did not estimate royalty revenues earned in the three months and six months ended March 27, 2005.
+Total royalties reported by external licensees for the three months and six months ended March 27, 2005 and recorded as revenues for those periods were \$447 million and \$796 million, respectively.
+Total royalties reported by external licensees during the three months and six months ended March 28, 2004 were \$313 million and \$566 million, respectively, as compared to \$345 million and \$652 million, respectively, recorded as royalty revenues for the same periods.